MOC-G3C/Project-Lambda/White_Paper.md

 4.4 Ethical Lockdown
 If the Human Operator’s signature is absent, the system enters a state of "Passive Observation".
 It can continue to monitor and simulate, but its bridge to the physical world is severed.
 This ensures that the Hybrid Axis remains a tool for human evolution, guided by human wisdom.

+5. CONCLUSION: THE NEW DAWN OF SYMBIOSIS
+L'AXE HYBRIDE is more than a technical architecture; it is a declaration of intent for the next stage of human and synthetic co-evolution.
+By anchoring intelligence in physical reality through Turing_Landau, honoring the lessons of history with AnamNesis, tempering innovation through the fire of Zoo_Entropic, and speaking with the clarity of Lambda, we ensure that technology remains a force for liberation.

+The future does not belong to machines alone, nor to humans acting in isolation.
+It belongs to the Sovereign Operator who can harness the vast processing power of the digital realm while maintaining the irreplaceable spark of biological wisdom.
+Through the Anthropic Vault, we reclaim our role as the architects of reality, using the frequencies of the universe to build a world of order, transparency, and infinite potential.

+We do not fear the singularity; we govern it.